Understanding How Family Roles & Behavior

 - Family members often blame the addiction as the cause of the family problems when the problems more frequently stem from the family members reacting to the other family roles.

-- The Martyr = Is the family member who often is viewed as the victim of the substance users behaviors.
-The martyr is the one who screams for help and then rejects the help when offered.
-In a group setting this person can be seen as the “yeah but” client.
-Although they are truly affected, their fears of change and what will happen to them as the result of an intervention or their loved one seeking treatment is prioritized.
-An unconscious example is, If they leave for treatment, what happens to me, how will I pay my bills?
-The Martyr is not a bad person, they are now in a flooded terrified new normal and may not even realize the true reasons for their objections.
+- The Martyr = Is the family member seen as the victim of the substance user’s behaviors.
+The martyr is the one who screams for help and then rejects help when offered.
+In a group setting, this person can be seen as the “yeah…, but” client.
+Although martyrs are truly affected, their fear of change and what will happen to them resulting from an intervention or their loved ones seeking treatment is prioritized.
+The martyr may think, for example: “If [the loved one] leaves for treatment, how will I pay my bills?”
+The martyr is not a bad person, but is terrified by the prospect of a new normal.
+Martyrs may not even realize the true reasons for their objection to an intervention.
+The question the Martyr often struggles with internally is what happens to me if the substance user improves?

 No One Chooses Their Roles or Behaviors Intentionally

 The roles stated above happen over time.
 Most people we speak with are unaware of why or what they are doing.
 Some get angry or defensive at the mere suggestions of exploring their role.
 It is these roles, developed over time, that largely in part perpetuate the family problems and provide less want or need for the substance user to change or family to change themselves.
 Most family members believe they are being helpful and their current beliefs are valid, normal and possibly one day effective.
-While the family is held in these roles, the substance abuser accelerates by creating a diversion.
+While the family is held in these roles, the substance user accelerates by creating a diversion.
 The addiction destroys the family system leaving many unaware what is happening.
 The attention is frequently on the substance user and infrequently on the family.
 What ends up happening is the family is fighting one another and are at odds because nobody is on the same page.
 Some enable, some try to impose their beliefs on others trying to prove their stance and others may “wipe their hands” of the situation all together.
 When all come to the same agreement, guided by a professional, solutions become clearer and easier to execute.
-It is helpful to identify and repair the family system that may be preventing the substance abuser from seeking help.
+It is helpful to identify and repair the family system that may be preventing the substance user from seeking help.

 The closer a loved one is to the alcoholic or addict, the less likely they are emotionally capable of formulating proper judgement.
 Emotionally attached family members are often flooded and unable to correct the problem internally.
 It almost always requires a third party perspective from the balcony.
 If a family expects their loved one to surrender to professionals for a new perspective it may be helpful for those affected to follow a similar course of action.